crismorillo01/airbnb-dashboard/README.md

   host type, listing count, reviews in the last 12 months, and activity rate
 - Dynamic hover label colors for readability

+## Filters and How to Use Them

+The dashboard is designed for cross-filtering, so most controls can be used together and the charts update in sync with one another.

+- District filter: use the searchable multi-select dropdown to limit the dashboard to one or more Madrid districts.
+Remove a district from the selection, or clear the field, to go back to the full city view.
+- Recent activity only: turn on the switch to keep only listings that were active in the last 12 months.
+This also removes the "Activity rate" map layer, since that metric is no longer meaningful when every listing in view is active.
+- Price histogram: click a price bin to start a range selection.
+Keep clicking adjacent bins to expand the range, or click one of the edge bins to shrink it again.
+Non-adjacent clicks are ignored so the selection always stays contiguous.
+- Accommodation donut: click a slice or its matching legend item to include or exclude a room type.
+This works as a multi-select filter, so you can compare several accommodation types at once.
+- Host type bar chart: click one or more bars to filter by host category.
+The selection behaves like the room-type filter, so bars can be toggled on and off.
+- Top 10 hosts table: click any host row to filter the whole dashboard to that host.
+While a host is selected, the other global filters and chart controls are locked to preserve the current context.
+Use the "× Clear" button to return to normal filtering.

+You can combine the district, activity, price, room type, and host type filters freely.
+The map and KPIs always reflect the current selection, and the host table stays visible so you can switch to another host at any time.

 ## How to Run

 From the `airbnb-dashboard` folder: